tlswg/tls13-spec/draft-ietf-tls-tls13.md

 NUL at the end of the context string.
 (See the example at the end of this section.)

-In RSA signing, the opaque vector contains the signature generated using the RSASSA-PSS signature scheme defined in {{RFC3447}}.
+In RSA signing, the opaque vector contains the signature generated using the RSASSA-PSS signature scheme defined in {{RFC3447}} with MGF1.
 The digest used in the mask generation function MUST be the same as the digest which is being signed (i.e., what appears in algorithm.signature).
 Note that previous versions of TLS used RSASSA-PKCS-v1_5, not RSASSA-PSS.

 In DSA, the 20 bytes of the SHA-1 hash are run directly through the Digital Signing Algorithm with no additional hashing.
 This produces two values, r and